 Currently, enemy forces are deploying small groups, up to a unit in size, and using artillery to push our units out of their positions.

 The enemy also started attempts to break through Ukrainian defenses, on orders from Russian political leadership and in an effort to regain full control over Kursk Oblast.
 [To this end], they are deploying armoured vehicle-supported units up to a company (battalion) in size.
-This tactic has so far caused significant losses in [Russian] personnel and equipment.
+This tactic has so far caused significant losses among [Russian] personnel and equipment.
 In most such attacks, even in the event of success or infiltration into battle formations of our troops, most of the equipment and manpower are destroyed by our anti-tank weapons, artillery and FPV drones.
 During attempted assaults, up to 30% of enemy equipment is taken out due to mine explosive barriers.

 As we all can see, some of the enemy's successes cost them significant losses, forcing them to continuously redeploy additional forces and capabilities to the Kursk region from other axes of combat.